Lee-W/Ubuntu-setup/readme.md

 #Ubunut-setup
 #DESCRIPTION
-Some simple shell script for installing useful applications in single command
+Some simple shell script for installing useful applications in single command.
+Note that you may need some manual set up for some applications.

 #USAGE